huntdatacenter/docs/docs/do-science/community/labting.md

 All active lab users, lab leaders and lab coordinators will get an invitation on the organizational email that you specified in your user agreement.

 Participation in Labting is voluntary.
-Contact us in the [service desk](/do-science/service-desk/#general-service-request) if you want to reserve yourself from recieving future Ting invitations.
+Contact us in the [service desk](/do-science/service-desk/#general-service-request) if you want to reserve yourself from receiving future Ting invitations.

-### Labting takes place on Zoom
+### Labting take place on Zoom

 Labtings takes place on NTNU's Zoom subscription.
 Links are shared in the email invitation and will be shared on the `cloud-community` channel in Slack on the same days as the meeting.